• Skip to primary navigation

 6. Finally, fold the strawberry filling into the batter.
 Mix well.

-A poster of 4 images showing how to bake and decorate a strawberry cheesecake
+A poster of 4 images showing how to bake and decorate a strawberry cheesecake.

 2. For the water bath, you can put your tin into a slightly larger cake tin and place both the tins into a baking dish filled with water before placing all three tins in the oven.
 Alternatively, you can wrap the sides of your cake tin with foil and place it in a baking dish filled with water.
-I went with the former.
+I went with the former method.

-A round strawberry cheesecake with a slice cut out
+A round strawberry cheesecake with a slice cut out.

 Creamy and delicious Oreo strawberry cheesecake